-If you’re looking to email the recipient copies to your payees instead of printing and mailing them, be aware that the IRS requires payers to receive consent from 1099 recipients before sending the forms electronically.
+If you’re looking to email the recipient copies to your payees instead of printing and mailing them, be aware that the IRS requires payers to obtain consent from 1099 recipients before sending recipient copies electronically.
 There are specific disclosures that must be included in the consent.
 You can find those disclosures at the IRS website HERE on pages 29-30.

 To make things easier for you, we have created a Consent for Electronic Delivery form that includes the proper disclosures.
 Click HERE for that form!

-If you review this form and find it works for you, just fill out the payer info at the top, and send to your recipients.
-Make a note of those recipients who do NOT send back their signed consent form, and be sure to print and mail out (or hand deliver) a copy of their 1099s by January 31st.
-(If you use FKCO’s 1099 preparation services, we will mail your recipient copies to you with the proper window envelopes, so you can review and distribute by mail or by hand if you don’t obtain electronic delivery consent from recipients.)
+If you decide to use this form, just fill out the payer info at the top and send to your recipients.
+Make a note of those recipients who do NOT send back their signed consent form, as you will need to print and mail out (or hand deliver) a copy of their 1099s by January 31st.
+(If you use FKCO’s 1099 preparation services, we will mail your recipient copies directly to recipients on your behalf, unless you notify us otherwise.)

 A couple of other important items to note in the electronic delivery process: